EG-151 Microcontrollers—Module Staff

 • Software design and development tools.

-There are four formal assessment components to this course:
+There are five formal assessment components to this course:

-• During the first two weeks of term, the laboratory will be used for a laboratory introduction exercise covering health and safety, a breadboard construction exercise, a simulation exercise and a soldering exercise.The laboratory introduction is COMPULSORY and must be passed if a student is to work in the laboratory.
+During the first four weeks of term, the laboratory will be used for a laboratory introduction exercise covering health and safety, a breadboard construction exercise, a simulation exercise and a soldering exercise.The laboratory introduction is COMPULSORY and must be passed if a student is to work in the laboratory.